herrevilkitten/holiday-in-ten-towns/Session_12.md

 		* Next morning, Avarice did not eat with the rest of the group and "got the rest she required"
 		* Sheelah continued leading the group and keeping Avarice from killing everyone
 		* The group arrived at the Spire.
 			* Sheelah checked it out.
-It was _weird_ and did no
+It was _weird_ and did not make sense in Icewind Dale.
+			* Avarice walked around looking for the entrance.
+She had trouble remembering or knowing where it was...
+			*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA3MzI1Mzc4NSwtNTk2Njk0NzAyLC0xOT
-g4MDA2NDEsLTYwNzM2MjYyLC0zNTQwOTE0MzgsNjEyMDMyMzk1
-LC0xMDAzMTc1MTE4LC0xNDU0OTkyMzM0LC0zMjg4Njc4ODAsMT
-gzNDMyMjcyLDE0MTM5MTA5ODgsLTQzOTc2ODEyMiwtODM4MDY5
-NjY2LDExNjk0MDUzNzZdfQ==
+eyJoaXN0b3J5IjpbLTE5NjkzNjQxOTYsLTU5NjY5NDcwMiwtMT
+k4ODAwNjQxLC02MDczNjI2MiwtMzU0MDkxNDM4LDYxMjAzMjM5
+NSwtMTAwMzE3NTExOCwtMTQ1NDk5MjMzNCwtMzI4ODY3ODgwLD
+E4MzQzMjI3MiwxNDEzOTEwOTg4LC00Mzk3NjgxMjIsLTgzODA2
+OTY2NiwxMTY5NDA1Mzc2XX0=
 -->